It cannot be stressed enough that when riding a bike, it is vital that you wear a properly fitted helmet.

 Your helmet can only give you protection if it fits well.
 Make sure that you try on various sizes to find which one feels both comfortable and secure on your head.

-When properly fitted, you helmet will stay in place in the event of a crash or fall.
+With proper adjustment, your helmet will stay in place in the event of a crash or fall.

-How to Adjust Bike Helmet Straps
+How to Adjust Your Bike Helmet’s Straps

 If you have long hair, tie it tightly at the base of your neck to ensure that it does not get in your face or obstruct your helmet from fitting firmly on your head.

 Place your bike helmet on the top of your head.
-Ensure that the front of your helmet is low on your forehead, around one or two finger widths above your eyebrows.
+Ensure that the front of your helmet is low on your forehead, around one or two finger-widths above your eyebrows.
 It should feel comfortable and snug.

-Buckle your strap and check that you can place one finger between your chin and the buckle.
-You should also be able breathe without feeling any constriction from the helmet.
+Buckle your chin strap and check that you can place one finger between your chin and the buckle.
+You should also be able to breathe without feeling any constriction from the helmet.
 Loosen or tighten the helmet as needed.

 Safety Precautions to Keep in Mind